-FY2023 Changes in expenditures, relative to prior fiscal year include a 3.65% increase in operations and maintenance, an increase in student services spending of 6.81%, a .79% decrease in institutional support spending, a 10.42% increase in spending on instruction, a 53.45% decrease in institutional scholarship, which is the result of elimination of COVID pandemic related assistance, a 25.97% increase in academic support spending and a 9.43% decrease in public service spending.
+FY2024 Changes in expenditures, relative to prior fiscal year include a 4.3% increase in operations and maintenance, an increase in student services spending of 8.3%, a 34.8% increase in institutional support spending, a 6.2% increase in spending on instruction, a 15.7% increase in institutional scholarship, a 1.6% increase in academic support spending and a 26.4% increase in public service spending.
+Depreciation expense grew by 20.6% compared to FY2023, as a result of placing the new science building asset into service.

-Major grants and contracts revenue received by the College for the years ended June 30, 2023 and 2022 included the following:
+Major grants and contracts revenue received by the College for the years ended June 30, 2024 and 2023 included the following:

-- AEC (Adult Education Center) revenues amounted to \$811,817 and \$730,123 as of June 30, 2023 and 2022, respectively.
+- AEC (Adult Education Center) revenues amounted to \$731,915 and \$811,817 as of June 30, 2024 and 2023, respectively.
 AEC offers small group instruction, individualized tutoring and computer-assisted learning opportunities for adults.
 Basic literacy and language instruction for beginning readers; preparation for GED (General Education Development Equivalency Diploma) examination and college and career advising are provided by experienced and sensitive staff.
-Non-native English speakers can enroll in beginning, intermediate, and advanced English language classes.
+Nonnative English speakers can enroll in beginning, intermediate, and advanced English language classes.
 Pronunciation and computer literacy classes are offered as needed.
-The program is funded by the Massachusetts Department of Elementary and Secondary Education. - TRIO Advantage Program revenues amounted to \$353,886 and \$332,183 as of June 30, 2023 and 2022, respectively.
+The program is funded by the Massachusetts Department of Elementary and Secondary Education. - TRIO Advantage Program revenues amounted to \$324,859 and \$353,886 as of June 30, 2024 and 2023, respectively.
 The Advantage Program is a TRIO/Student Support Services program funded by the U.S. Department of Education.
 The funding cycle is for five years, pending annual appropriations by Congress Our Advantage Program serves approximately 175 participants, at least two-thirds of whom must be first-generation college and low income, or have a documented disability and at least one third of the documented disabled must be low income as well.
-Services provided include intrusive academic advising, career counseling, peer mentoring, individual tutoring, financial/economic literacy, transfer and personal counseling. - SUCCESS (Supporting Urgent Community College Equity through Student Services) revenue received in FY2023 amounted to \$873,299.
+Services provided include intrusive academic advising, career counseling, peer mentoring, individual tutoring, financial/economic literacy, transfer and personal counseling. - SUCCESS (Supporting Urgent Community College Equity through Student Services) revenues amounted to \$968,330 and \$873,299 as of June 30, 2024 and 2023, respectively.
 The SUCCESS program was created specifically for Massachusetts community colleges to invest in support and services using models proven to strengthen outcomes for students facing systemic barriers.
 This program is the result of collaboration among the 15 Massachusetts community colleges, the Massachusetts Association of Community Colleges (MACC) and the Massachusetts Department of Higher Education (DHE) and is designed to improve outcomes for the colleges' most underserved.
 Support activities are meant to build on proven support services including peer mentoring, academic skills workshops, field trips to four-year universities and scholarship advising.
-SUCCESS was funded by the Massachusetts legislature at \$14 million in FY2023. - EEC Career Pathways revenues amounted to \$354,089 and \$305,109 as of June 30, 2023 and 2022, respectively.
-Career Pathways is funded from the Mass Department of Early Education & Care for developing Careers in Early Childhood Education: to provide coursework, certificate credential, and degree attainment, and academic & career advising to early educators and out of school time educators across EEC mixed delivery system. - HEERF (Higher Education Emergency Relief Fund) revenues amounted to \$115,570 and \$6,141,558 as of June 30, 2023 and 2022, respectively. - Institutional funds were received to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, including Lost Revenue. - Student funds were received to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
+SUCCESS was funded by the Massachusetts legislature at \$14 million in FY2023. - EEC Career Pathways revenues amounted to \$358,694 and \$354,089 as of June 30, 2024 and 2023, respectively.
+Career Pathways is funded from the Mass Department of Early Education & Care for developing Careers in Early Childhood Education: to provide coursework, certificate credential, and degree attainment, and academic & career advising to early educators and out of school time educators across EEC mixed delivery system. - HEERF (Higher Education Emergency Relief Fund) revenues amounted to \$0 and \$115,570 as of June 30, 2024 and 2023, respectively. - Institutional funds were received to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, including Lost Revenue. - Student funds were received to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.